xethorn/sukimu/README.md

 * Licence: `MIT`

-Schemas defines the structure of the fields of your table.
+Schemas define the structure of the fields of your table.
 The schema handles fields validations, and ensure index unicity.
 There are 5 main concepts around the schemas: